Skip to main content

 Chronic, low-grade inflammation, often termed “metaflammation,” is a key driver of systemic insulin resistance, particularly within the liver and adipose tissue.
 In obesity, hypertrophied adipocytes (fat cells) become stressed and release pro-inflammatory cytokines like TNF-α and IL-6.

 These cytokines, along with excess free fatty acids, activate inflammatory signaling pathways (such as the JNK and NF-κB pathways) in other tissues, including the liver.
-This hepatic inflammation directly contributes to by promoting the inhibitory serine phosphorylation of IRS-1, as mentioned earlier.
+This hepatic inflammation directly contributes to insulin resistance by promoting the inhibitory serine phosphorylation of IRS-1, as mentioned earlier.
 This impairs insulin’s ability to suppress hepatic gluconeogenesis (the production of glucose by the liver), leading to elevated fasting blood glucose levels.

 Sustained peptide therapy can induce lasting adaptations in cellular signaling, effectively reprogramming the body’s response to metabolic challenges.